-We have an early morning flight to Paro international airport.
+You’ll meet your photo tour leader at Bangkok airport and catch an early morning flight to Paro international airport.
 On a clear day you will be captivated by the amazing scenery of mighty mountains all around.
-We will be met at the airport by our local guide and will begin the short drive to the capital city of Thimphu.
-This afternoon our photo shoots get going with a visit to the local weekend market.
-It’s then on to the Prayer Wheel where we will capture some wonderful photos of the locals as they spin the prayer wheels that we’ll see all over Bhutan.
+We will be met at Paro airport by our local guide and will begin the short drive to the capital city of Thimphu.
+This afternoon our photoshoots get going by exploring Paro.
+It’s then on to a temple where we will capture some wonderful photos of the locals as they spin the prayer wheels that you’ll see all over Bhutan.
 Our day ends with a sumptuous welcome dinner.

 We start our day with an early morning drive up to a lookout point that gives an amazing view of the city, and the mountains in the background.
 Then it’s a short drive to the Big Buddha that overlooks the city which is the biggest sitting statue of Buddha in the world.
 After our early morning shoot we drive to the riverside town of Punakha via Duchula Pass.
-We’ll stop for lunch and some photos.
-At over 3000 meters the view is simply breathtaking.
+We’ll stop for lunch and some photos at the pass.
+At over 3,000 meters high, the view is simply breathtaking.
 Once we arrive in Punakha we will head to the majestic Punakha Dzong.
-Our shoot for the day ends with a blue hour shoot at the Dzong.
+Our shoot for the day ends with a blue hour shoot of the Dzong.

-After an optional sunrise shoot and breakfast, we’ll begin our drive to Gantey – a beautiful valley and home to the critically endangered black neck cranes birds.
-The drive to Gangtey is spectacular and on route we will stop at a monastery.
+After an optional sunrise shoot and breakfast, we’ll begin our drive to the Phobjikha Valley.
+This is a beautiful valley and home to the critically endangered black neck cranes birds that migrate here during the winter months.
+The drive to Phobjokha Valley is spectacular and on our way, we will stop at a monastery that overlooks the valley.
 You’ll be sure to see monks standing around and roaming in its courtyard.
-This afternoon we’ll head up to a viewpoint to capture stunning sunset shots of the valley.
+This afternoon we’ll head up to a viewpoint to capture some beautiful sunset shots of the valley.

 Bumthang is an important region in Bhutan.
 This is where Buddhism started and spread across modern-day Bhutan.
 Our day involves visiting no fewer than four important temples and a nunnery.
 Then after a couple of hours to relax in the afternoon we drive up high into the mountain to visit a local temple during evening prayer.
 As the lights go out and the candles light the prayer hall, we will be allowed to photograph the monks praying.
 This is an incredibly unique experience as photography is strictly forbidden in temples in Bhutan!